 As you begin looking into owning a pole barn house, the price will most likely be at the top of your list of things to look at.
 At this point, you have probably heard that pole barn houses are less expensive than traditional homes.
 While this is true, there are exceptions to every rule.
-Pole barn house costs can be attributed to a few different factors when you are building your home.
+Pole barn house costs can be attributed to a few factors when building your home.
 Let’s start with some terms we are going to throw around interchangeably in this article.

-• Pole Barn House
+- Pole Barn House

-• Barndominium
+- Barndominium

-• Pole Building Home
+- Pole Building Home

-• Post Frame House
+- Post Frame House

 While some contractors or architects can point out very subtle differences between these terms, the truth is that they are going to be realistically the same.
 We are going to use these terms and more as we dive into the cost of pole barn homes.